geoscixyz/gpg/content/magnetics/magnetics_plotting_processing.rst

 .. math::
 	\textbf{B}_{anomalous} = \textbf{B}_{measured} - \textbf{B}_{regional}

-Estimates of the regional field may be obtained from:
+Estimates of the regional field may be obtained using:

 - the IGRF (International Geomagnetic Reference Field) discussed in :doc:`magnetics_earths_field`;
 - a constant value selected by the interpreter (when survey areas are small);